 But you're moving the rubbing problem extremly to the body mount. so this will limit how big of a tire you can run.

-If you read this all i hope you came away learning something.
-And there will still be questions on fitting tires regardless of how good a fitment guide someone writes or a forum puts together.
+There will still be questions on fitting tires regardless of how good a fitment guide someone writes or a forum puts together.
 Anything you don't agree with or want me to change or something you think of let me know.